shuchenliu/FlippCardGame/README.md

 A basic match-and-win game that sports a move/time counter.

 ###Game Start
-A game will automatically start as the clock kicks off.
+To load the game, open `index.html` with any modern browser or visit [here](https://shuchenliu.github.io/FlippCardGame)

  The rule is to find all 8 pair of cards that share the same icon.
 Click on a card to flip it and to reveal the icon it bears.

+ A game will automatically start as the first card is clicked on and the clock will kick off.
 ![start](pic/start.png)

 ### A matched pair